HiMeditator/auto-caption/README_en.md

 - The Windows platform supports generating captions for both audio output and microphone input.
 - The Linux platform currently only supports generating captions for microphone input.
 - The macOS platform is not yet supported.

+## ⚙️ Subtitle Engine Description

+Currently, the software comes with 1 subtitle engine, and 2 new engines are being planned.
+The details of these engines are as follows.

+### Gummy Subtitle Engine (Cloud-based)

+Developed based on the [Gummy Speech Translation Large Model](https://help.aliyun.com/zh/model-studio/gummy-speech-recognition-translation/) from Tongyi Lab, this cloud-based model is invoked through the API provided by [Aliyun Bailing](https://bailian.console.aliyun.com).

+**Model Detailed Parameters:**

+- Supported audio sampling rates: 16kHz and above
+- Audio bit depth: 16bit
+- Supported audio channels: Mono
+- Recognizable languages: Chinese, English, Japanese, Korean, German, French, Russian, Italian, Spanish
+- Supported translations:
+  - Chinese → English, Japanese, Korean
+  - English → Chinese, Japanese, Korean
+  - Japanese, Korean, German, French, Russian, Italian, Spanish → Chinese or English

+**Network Traffic Consumption:**

+The subtitle engine uses the native sampling rate (assuming 48kHz) for sampling, with a sample bit depth of 16bit and single-channel audio, so the upload rate is approximately:

+$$
+48000\, \text{samples/second} \times 2\,\text{bytes/sample} \times 1\, \text{channel} = 93.75\,\text{KB/s}
+$$

+The traffic consumption for returning the model results is relatively small and can be disregarded.

+### Vosk Subtitle Engine (Local)

+Expected to be developed based on [vosk-api](https://github.com/alphacep/vosk-api), currently under experimentation.

+### FunASR Subtitle Engine (Local)

+If feasible, it will be developed based on [FunASR](https://github.com/modelscope/FunASR).
+Research and feasibility verification have not yet been conducted.

 ## 🚀 Project Execution